aerosales10/nest-gps-server/README.md

 ## Description

 A GPS server for Nestjs framework.
+This server was based on [freshworkstudio/gps-tracking-nodejs](https://github.com/freshworkstudio/gps-tracking-nodejs) but it was build from ground up without externals dependencies.

 ## Protocols